Pjj0417/swin-CRM/README.md

 Contrastive self-supervised learning is incorporated into the overall framework to improve the consistency and discriminative capability of the learned representations.

-Different augmented views of the same sample are mapped into a shared feature space, where representations corresponding to the same sample are encouraged to maintain semantic consistency while preserving discrimination between different samples.
+Different augmented views of the same sample are mapped into a shared representation space.
+Representations corresponding to the same sample are encouraged to maintain semantic consistency, while features from different samples provide discriminative information.

 The contrastive learning process mainly involves: